grafana/thema/docs/go-usage.md

 However that schema is expressed - JSON Schema, OpenAPI, native language types, etc. - and whatever format the data is in - CSV, JSON, YAML, Protobuf, Arrow Dataframes, native language objects, etc. - the first thing we want to know is, "is the data a valid instance of the schema?"

 With Thema, this question has a new dimension.
-Thema shifts the contract from "data must be an instance of **THIS** schema," to "data must an instance of **A** schema in the lineage."
+Thema shifts the contract from "data must be an instance of **THIS** schema," to "data must an instance of **SOME** schema in the lineage."
 That suggests our validation process also may contain a search component.

 We're still working with the `Ship` lineage we created over the past couple tutorials.
 Let's use this JSON as our input: